wp-plugins/dvk-social-sharing/readme.txt

 == Screenshots ==

 1. Simple but beautiful sharing links add the end of your posts.
-2. Disable of the CSS to create your own styles.
+2. Disable the default plugin CSS to create your own styles.
 2. The settings page of the plugin.

 == Installation ==